|Holliday Dyes and Chemicals Works Demolition-April 2003

 Chemicals Works was closed in early 2001 with the loss of 162 jobs.

 Artist Julia Clegg, of Milnsbridge, has documented the demise of this historic site with her own photographs, testimonies of former employees, and by a series of 17 screenprints.
-Her interest
+Her

-photograph the mix of old and new buildings on the site.
+permission to photograph the mix of old and new buildings on the site.

-Clegg has captured the complex nature of the plant throughout its occupancy on Leeds Road and the consequent transformation of the site through demolition and the commencement of new
+Clegg has captured the complex nature of the plant throughout its occupancy on Leeds Road and the consequent transformation of the site through demolition and the commencement of

 The images are a stirring reminder of the loss to the area of this landmark and the end of an era for the locality and former employees.
-An exhibition of Clegg’s work, titled “Bismarck Brown”
+An exhibition of Clegg’s work, titled “Bismarck

-and supported by an Arts Council England Lottery Grant, was held in February 2005 at the West Yorkshire Print Workshop on Huddersfield Road.
+Brown” and supported by an Arts Council England Lottery Grant, was held in February 2005 at the West Yorkshire Print Workshop on Huddersfield Road.

 |The photographs (April 2003) and artwork below are copyright of Julia Clegg and reproduced with permission of the artist.
 Click on images to enlarge.